KAMAELUA/ngx-draggable-widget-kama/README.md

 `ng serve` will compile the demo and watch for any changes.

-NOTE: By default Angular and System.js are not listed as actual dependencies, but as peer dependencies, so that npm doesn't install them on systems that just require the install file.
-If they are not installed, this could cause `ng serve` or `ng build` to fail.
-To fix this, run `npm install angular systemjs` and rerun the build command.

 ## Angular cli projects and styles
 If you are already using a cli project or creating a new cli project, you may find useful to add the NgDraggableWidget.css to the styles in angular.json.